-KEYS & CLASSROOM TECHNOLOGY: Please pick up a key for your classroom at the division office (LRC 114) from Susana Alonso <email@example.com> or .
-You should also ask for a key to the black box with the desktop computer.
+KEYS & CLASSROOM TECHNOLOGY: Please pick up a key for your classroom at the division office (LRC 114) from Susana Alonso <email@example.com>.
+To open the black box with the computer in each classroom, pick up a key to the black box at Information Technology Operations in the SCI Bldg,Floor 1.
 Each classroom is outfitted with a desktop computer, a digital projector, white boards and a document camera.

 COPIES: Copy Net, the online job submission site for the Ricoh Copy Center, accepts requests for printing.
-For English classes, use the code 1445.
+For English classes, use the code 3445.
 If you have questions, call (805) 289-6376.
-You can then pick up your copies in the Ricoh Copy Center in the Admin building (NOTE: watch for location change to the Learning Resource Center).
+You can then pick up your copies in the Ricoh Copy Center in the to the Learning Resource Center.

-There is also a copier at the very back of the BEACH (computer lab) as well as lots of PC/Mac computers with printers for faculty to use.
+There is also a copier in the Faculty Resource Room at the very back of the BEACH (computer lab) as well as lots of PC/Mac computers with printers for faculty to use.
 It is tricky to find the first time because there is a hallway you have to find that runs at an angle behind the restrooms in the back of the lab.
 Ask someone and they'll know.
-If a code is requested, use 1445.
+If a code is requested, use 3445.

 PARKING PERMIT: On your first day on campus, you will most likely need a temporary parking pass, which can be picked up at the Campus Police (71 Day Rd, Ventura, CA 93003).
 To order a STAFF permit, please follow the instructions provided here.

-SLO ASSESSMENT: You will be notified by email each semester which CSLOs are being accessed and how to submit your results.
+STUDENT LEARNING OUTCOMES ASSESSMENT: You will be notified by email each semester which Course SLOs (CSLOs) are being accessed and how to submit your results.